InsaneDev27/DIY-Laptop-Mouse-Project/README.md

    #### Raspberry Pi Pico

    After installing the left click, I normally slot in the Pico.
-Make sure that no wires are being pinched between the wall of the body and the pico, and simply slot it in.
-(Be sure the glue is dry if you are worried about the wires pulling the right mouse button out of place)
+Make sure that no wires are being pinched between the wall of the body and the Pico, and slot it in.
+Be sure the glue is dry if you are worried about the wires pulling the right mouse button out of place.

    <img alt="Pico slotted in place" src="https://github.com/InsaneDev27/DIY-Laptop-Mouse-Project/blob/main/images/Pico%20Slotted.jpg" width="400">